AndrikSeeger/VehicleTradingSystem_POSTGRES/README.md

 * Hydraulic system build in

 ## Testing
 There are unit tests available in the build.
-The lines of code **test coverage is at 96,2%**.
+The lines of code **test coverage is at 83,1%**.

 ## Documentation
+For the database implementation please refer to the in-code documentation.
-The full documentation was automatically created from the in-code documentation.
+The full documentation of the <a href="https://github.com/AndrikSeeger/VehicleTradingSystem_CSV" target="_blank">CSV-version</a> with similar features was automatically created from the in-code documentation.
 It's available <a href="Documentation" target="_blank">here</a> as linked HTML-Files, so it can be used like a website.

 ### Activity Diagram